intermine/internships/guidance/students-applying.md

 Now you have a pretty good idea of how people use InterMine to search genomic data!

+## Apply!

+- Here is the link to the proposal template.
+- The project description should have clear guidelines to help you write a successful proposal.

 ## Proposal Guidelines

 We expect to receive, as we did last year, lots of high quality applications.
 So please do give your application some thought!